toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __Reinforcement Learning__ - Maximize the long-term reward that an agent receives as a result of its actions.
   * __Preprocessing__ - Analyze and preprocess data, tackle feature engineering, and evaluate models.
   * __Batch Transform__ - Preprocess datasets, run inference when you don't need a persistent endpoint, and associate input records with inferences to assist the interpretation of results.
+  * __Authentication__ - Onboard SageMaker Studio using SSO Authentication or IAM Authentication
+  * __VPC__ - SageMaker Studio uses two VPCs.
+One VPC is managed by Amazon SageMaker and provides direct internet access.
+You specify the other VPC, which provides encrypted traffic between the domain and your Amazon Elastic File System (EFS) volume.

 ### SageMaker Security
 * __Security of the cloud__ – AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
 * __Security in the cloud__ – Your responsibility is determined by the AWS service that you use.